DesignCafe hives off its home interior solutions brand, Qarpentri

 Qarpentri offers a 5-year warranty, with a 15-day delivery promise across all its modular units, which are priced at Rs 49,999 onwards.

 Before the public launch, Qarpentri was piloted through 10 stores in Bengaluru and one each in Hyderabad and Pune respectively.
 The pilot phase has already delivered more than 200 homes to homeowners, the release added.
-Based on the response, Qarpentri will soon expand to Chennai, and Mumbai, with additional availability at all of DesignCafe’s 15 experience centres, including those in Mysore and Coimbatore.
+Based on the response, Qarpentri is planning to open more such flagship stores in various cities and is expected to expand to Chennai, and Mumbai, with additional availability at all of DesignCafe’s 15 experience centres, including those in Mysore and Coimbatore.

 Founded in 2015 by Gita Ramanan and Shezaan Bhojani, DesignCafe has raised $59.2 million in funding over three rounds and its current investors include Westbridge Capital, Fireside Ventures, and Sixth Sense Ventures.